oldfatcrab/PSYCH101/README.md

         - interpreted sex and violence into any type of dream
     - Modern Theory
         - Activation-synthesis
-        - dreams result from random neural activity in the head which the brain attemps to make sense of
+        - dreams result from random neural activity in the head which the brain attempts to make sense of
         - whatever pathways or connections that have been activated during the day, the more likely to be activated again at night, particularly when dreaming
         - need dreams for memory consolidation and cognitive development